grafana/k6-docs/docs/sources/get-started/build-your-first-test.md

 You have permission to run load tests on a demo site, `https://test.k6.io`.
 To learn how to make a test, follow these steps:

-1. From your Grafana instance, go to the k6 app.
+1. From your Grafana stack, go to the k6 app.
 1. Select **New Test**.
 Choose the **Test Builder**.
 1. In the first field, name the test `Test demo`.
 1. Select **Request**.